Driftwood

-- The artist's studio is a deserted island where all sorts of material drifts ashore from across the sea.
-The sea contains all art
+where all sorts of material drifts ashore from across

-ever create - but loss, waves and currents have brought that which belonged
+the sea.
+The sea contains all art ever created - but loss, waves and currents have

-together away from each other, and that which had no relationship, together.
+brought that which belonged together away from each other, and that which had

-Some of it has sunk to the bottom and is forever gone.
-Another way to look at
+no relationship, together.
+Some of it has sunk to the bottom and is forever

-it: The gallery is the beach, the artwork is the driftwood.
-The contemplator
+gone.
+Another way to look at it: The gallery is the beach, the artwork is the

 --